 Store doors flat but off the ground

-Doors are heavy and designed to distribute their weight evenly when hung.
-If you leave them leaning or upright on the floor for a prolonged period (more than a day) they will start to bend.
+Doors are heavy and designed to distribute their weight evenly when hung from their hinges.
+If you leave them leaning or upright against a wall for a prolonged period (more than a day) they will start to bend.

 Keep your doors covered